pinglu85/algoExpert/Easy/find-three-largest-numbers.md

 }
 ```

+### Time & Space Complexity

+O(n) time | O(1) space, where n is the length of the input array.

+The algorithm runs in O(n) time, because the outer loop is always going to be executed 3 times - we only search for the three largest numbers in the array, so the run time of the algorithm is approximately equal to O(3 \* n), which is equal to O(n).

 #

-### Better Approach
+### Approach 2: Using Array to Track the Three Largest Number

-I am going to keep track of the three largest numbers as I traverse the entire input array.
-First I am going to initialize an array of length 3 filled with `-Infinity` values and it is going to keep track of the three largest numbers that I have currently seen.
-Then I would loop through the input array.
-For each number, I am going to compare it to the current third largest number, the number at index `0` in the array of the three largest numbers, if it is smaller than that number, move on to the next number in the input array; otherwise compare it to the current largest number, the number at index `2` in the array of the three largest numbers, and then depending on the comparison compare it to the current second largest number, the number at index `1` in the array of the three largest numbers:
+We are going to keep track of the three largest numbers as we traverse the entire input array.

+- First we are going to initialize an array of length `3` filled with `-Infinity` values.
+The array is going to keep track of the three largest numbers that we've seen so far.

+- Then we traverse the input array.
+For each number, we are going to compare it to the current third largest number, the number at index `0` in the array of the three largest numbers.
+If it is smaller than that number, move on to the next number in the input array; otherwise compare it to the current largest number, the number at index `2` in the array of the three largest numbers, then depending on the comparison compare it to the current second largest number, the number at index `1` in the array of the three largest numbers:

   - If the number is greater than the current largest number, shift the current largest number and the current second largest number to the left by one, then place the new largest number into index `2`.

   - If the number is smaller than the current largest number but greater than the current second largest number, move the current second largest number to index `0`, and store the number in index `1`.

   - Else set it as the current third largest number by placing it into index `0`.

-Once I get out of the loop, return the array of the three largest numbers.
+- Once we get out of the loop, return the array of the three largest numbers.

-### Time & Space Complexity

-O(n) time | O(1) space, where n is the length of the input array.

-### Better Solution
+### Implementation

 ```js
 function findThreeLargestNumbers(array) {